René Gimpel: Nazi era persecution in France

 Both Jewish and in the resistance, Gimpel was doubly persecuted by the French collaborators with the Nazis during World War II.
 His Paris apartment was seized in 1942, and his possessions, including 82 crates of works he had placed in storage, were looted.
 In 1944, the Gestapo seized contents of bank safe in Nice.
 Gimpel was interned by the Vichy authorities for his activities in the Resistance, released in 1942, but then re-arrested.
 In confinement he taught English to his fellow prisoners, in preparation, he said, for their coming liberation.
 He died in the Neuengamme concentration camp, near Hamburg, Germany.

+Legacy and restitution

-In 2019 Gimpel's grandchildren accused the French culture ministry of blocking restitution of works from Gimpel's collection that were held by French state museums.
-In 2020 the decision was taken to restitute the paintings to Gimpel's heirs.
+In 2019, Gimpel's grandchildren accused the French culture ministry of blocking restitution of works from Gimpel's collection that were held by French state museums.
+In 2020, the decision was taken to restitute three paintings by André Derain to Gimpel's heirs.